 Grading by histology

-Staging by CT/MRI and bone scanning, possibly prostate-specific membrane antigen (PSMA)–based PET CT
+Staging by CT/MRI and bone scanning, possibly newer modalities such as prostate-specific membrane antigen (PSMA)–based PET-CT or using other PET agents

 Sometimes stony-hard induration or nodules are palpable during DRE, but the examination is often normal; induration and nodularity suggest cancer but must be differentiated from granulomatous prostatitis, prostate calculi, and other prostate disorders.
 Extension of induration to the seminal vesicles and lateral fixation of the gland suggest locally advanced prostate cancer.
 Prostate cancers detected by DRE tend to be large, and > 50% extend through the capsule.

 Diagnosis of prostate cancer requires histologic confirmation, most commonly by transrectal or transperineal ultrasound–guided needle biopsy, which can be done in an office with use of local anesthesia or in an operating room under sedation.
-Hypoechoic areas are more likely to represent cancer.
+Hypoechoic areas on ultrasound are more likely to represent cancer.
 Occasionally, prostate cancer is diagnosed incidentally in tissue removed during surgery for benign prostatic hyperplasia Benign Prostatic Hyperplasia (BPH) Benign prostatic hyperplasia (BPH) is nonmalignant adenomatous overgrowth of the periurethral prostate gland.
 Symptoms are those of bladder outlet obstruction—weak stream, hesitancy, urinary... read more (BPH).
 Multiparametric MRI can risk-stratify patients for the need for a biopsy and identify suspect areas that should be targeted.
-It is now used before initial biopsy in men with a prior negative biopsy or in men who are on active surveillance.
+It is now commonly used before initial biopsy in or in men who are on active surveillance.

 Clinicians should discuss the risks and benefits of PSA testing with patients.
 Some patients prefer to eradicate cancer at all costs—no matter how low the potential for progression and possible metastasis—and may prefer annual PSA testing.
 Others may value quality of life highly and can accept some uncertainty; they may prefer less frequent (or no) PSA testing.